Catende

-Catende is a Brazilian municipality in the state of Pernambuco.
+Catende (/Central northeastern portuguese pronunciation: [kɐˈtẽdi]/) is a Brazilian municipality in the state of Pernambuco.
 Its estimated population in 2020 was 43,340 inhabitants in a total area of 207.24 km^{2}.
 The economy is based on the cultivation of sugarcane and the production of derived products (sugar and ethanol).
 Catende used to have the world's largest sugar mill.